nolirium/aroc/README.md

  Similarly, in order to revert to the original (unrooted) Android system if required, it will be necessary to either manually restore the backup, run the Unroot.sh script, force an update e.g. with a channel change, or restore from USB/SD.

- Updating the su binary from within the SuperSU GUI app won't work.
+ Updating the su binary from within the SuperSU GUI app might not work.

  Certain mods eg. Xposed are not compatible currently.